-Suicide is a very real public health problem that impacts individuals from a variety of backgrounds and of all ages.
-The Kim Foundation is dedicated to connecting suicide survivors and suicide attempt survivors with supportive and trustworthy resources.
+Suicide is a very real public health problem that can impact anyone.
+The Kim Foundation is dedicated to connecting suicide survivors and suicide attempt survivors with supportive, trustworthy resources.